metalisx/metalisx/readme.txt

 3.2 Application Server

-The monitor web application is developed for the JBoss 7.1.1.Final application server.
+The monitor web application is developed for the WildFly 8.1.0.Final application server.

 The monitor web application uses:
  - Servlet 3.0